 Implementation and Deployment of State Agency Internet/Extranet Sites

-- State agencies deploying an internet site (web site, home page, etc.) will utilize the internet/web hosting facilities provided by the State Data Center at DOIT or by the designated web hosting vendor(s) as specified by DOIT.
+- State agencies deploying an internet site (web site, home page, etc.) will utilize the internet/web hosting facilities provided by the State Data Center through the Department of Administrative Services, Bureau of Enterprise Systems and Technology (DAS-BEST) or by the designated web hosting vendor(s) as specified by DAS-BEST.

 a.
-State agencies will not deploy agency internet sites with external providers of web hosting services without the express approval of the CIO.
+State agencies will not deploy agency internet sites with external providers of web hosting services without the express approval of the Chief Information Officer (CIO).
 Approval by the CIO will require at a minimum a compelling business case for such deployment.

 b.
 State agencies will not deploy agency internet sites on internal agency facilities without the express approval of the CIO.
 Approval by the CIO will require at a minimum a compelling business case for such deployment.

-- Agency internet/web sites deployed on DOIT facilities will comply with the product standards established by the EWTA Domain Team(s).
+- Agency internet/web sites deployed on DAS-BEST facilities will comply with the product standards established by DAS-BEST.

-- Agency plans for internet/web site deployment must be included in the agency's Information Technology Plan or plan update and have an associated approved project profile..
+- Agency plans for internet/website deployment must be included in the agency's Information Technology Plan update and have an associated project profile.

-- The agency must contact DOIT in advance of the publication of any Requests for Proposal (RFP) or Statements of Work (SOW) that will require the use of CATER internet/web host facilities.
+- The agency must contact DAS-BEST in advance of the publication of any Requests for Proposal (RFP) or Statements of Work (SOW) that will require the use of DAS-BEST internet/web host facilities.

-- The agency must contact DOIT in advance of the publication of any Requests for Proposal (RFP) or Statements of Work (SOW) that will require the use of a Virtual Private Network (VPN), SNET RNAS, or digital certificates.
+- The agency must contact DAS-BEST in advance of any Requests for Proposal (RFP) or Statements of Work (SOW) that will require the use of a Virtual Private Network (VPN), Remote Network Access System (RNAS) or digital certificates.

 - Agencies planning internet/web site deployment should submit a New Internet Development Projects Form as soon as plans for the internet /web site are established.